jclegras/jclegras.github.io/content/posts/special-permissions.md

 +++
-author = "Jean-Charles Legras" title =  "Permissions spéciales" date = "2020-09-03"
+author = "Jean-Charles Legras" title = "Special Permissions" date = "2020-09-03"
 draft = false
 tags = ["setuid", "setgid", "sticky bit", "special permissions", "restricted deletion flag"]
 +++

-## Les permissions spéciales sous Linux
+## Special Permissions in Linux

-### Résumé
+### Summary

-Je vous présente ici les permissions dites spéciales qu'on utilise moins souvent que les permissions standards.
+In this section, I will introduce the special permissions that are less commonly used than standard permissions.

-Pour commencer, nous allons parler **setuid** et **setgid** qu'on peut setter sur les fichiers avec un petit programme Golang pour voir les choses.
+First, we will discuss **setuid** and **setgid** which can be set on files, using a small Golang program to observe their effects.

-Ensuite, nous examinerons le **setgid** mais cette fois-ci sur des répertoires.
+Next, we will examine **setgid** but this time on directories.

-Finalement, on s'intéressera au **sticky bit** sur les répertoires.
+Finally, we will look into the **sticky bit** on directories.

-Pour conclure, on jettera un oeil à une fonctionnalité de Kubernetes qui fait usage du **setgid**.
+To conclude, we will take a look at a Kubernetes feature that utilizes **setgid**.

-### Permissions spéciales sur un fichier
+### Special Permissions on a File

 #### setuid/setgid

-__Besoin__ : exécuter un fichier exécutable avec les privilèges du propriétaire/groupe resp. du fichier
+__Requirement__: Execute a file with the privileges of the file's owner/group respectively.

 **main.go**
 {{< highlight golang >}}